Huntress CTF 2024

 ProxyCommand corkscrew challenge.ctf.games 31619 %h %p

-Patience was key here, as I eventually found a service on port 50,000 that allowed reading files from the server.The service responded very slowly, but in /home/user/.ssh/id_rsa
+Patience was key here, as I eventually found a service on port 50,000 that allowed reading files from the server./home/user/.ssh/id_rsa

 , I found and downloaded the private key.